 - Established-brand preference over edge optimisation: Stake (the original Crash implementation, longest operational history at 99 percent).

-The "best Crash casino" verdict depends on what trade-offs you accept.
+The brand choice for Crash depends on what trade-offs you accept.
 On raw RTP, Duel wins by a wide margin.

 Crash strategy: brand choice dominates the long-run number

-The Crash cash-out strategy math in the multiplier-curve post makes the case formally: every fixed-target Crash cashout has identical expected value at a given brand.
+The Crash cash-out strategy math in the crash cash out strategy related piece makes the case formally: every fixed-target Crash cashout has identical expected value at a given brand.
 Target choice is a variance decision.
 Progressive target escalation (Crash Martingale) is mathematically broken regardless of brand (see the doubling-sequence walkthrough).
 The only Crash cash-out lever that affects the long-run number is brand selection.

 That makes this ranking actionable.
 For a Crash-focused player, the verified pick is Duel.
 The verified worst case is Roobet or Fairspin at 97 percent.

-- Open funded test account at each of the ten brands.
+- Open funded test account at the brand.

 - Capture server-seed hash before each round.
 Record client seed, nonce, recorded crash point.

-- At end of sample: rotate server seed.
+- After sample: rotate server seed.
 Operator reveals raw seed.

 - Run HMAC-SHA256 over (revealed seed, client seed, nonce).
 Apply published curve formula